Geography of Tuvalu: Island, reef and lagoon habitats

 The eastern shoreline of Fongafale in the Funafuti lagoon (Te Namo) was modified during World War II; several piers were constructed, beach areas filled, and deep water access channels were excavated.
 These alternations to the reef and shoreline have resulted in changes to wave patterns with less sand accumulating to form the beaches as compared to former times; and the shoreline is now exposed to wave action.
 Several attempts to stabilize the shoreline have not achieved the desired effect.

 The rising population results in increased demand on fish stocks, which are under stress; although the creation of the Funafuti Conservation Area has provided a fishing exclusion area that helps sustain fish populations across the Funafuti lagoon.
 Population pressure on the resources of Funafuti and in-adequation sanitation systems have resulted in pollution.
 The Waste Operations and Services Act 2009 provides the legal framework for the waste management and pollution control projects funded by the European Union that are directed to organic waste composting in eco-sanitation systems.
-Plastic waste is also a problem as much imported food and other commodities is supplied in plastic containers or packaging.

 Surveys were carried out in May 2010 of the reef habitats of Nanumea, Nukulaelae and Funafuti (including the Funafuti Conservation Area) and a total of 317 fish species were recorded during this Tuvalu Marine Life study.
 The surveys identified 66 species that had not previously been recorded in Tuvalu, which brings the total number of identified species to 607.

 The terrestrial invertebrates are land and shore crabs, including Paikea (Discoplax rotunda), Tupa (Cardisoma carnifex), Kamakama (Grapsus albolineatus), a range of hermit crabs, Uga (Coenobita spp) and the coconut crab, Uu (Birgus latro).
 Also important are a range of land snails, misa (Melampus spp) used to make shell leis (ula) and traditional handicrafts, which includes the decoration of mats, fans and wall hangings.